 There was a very noticeable shift from brands in 2020 with their social media strategies.
 The best performing brands on social media spent less time sharing social media posts and more time producing content that was thought provoking and in touch with what was going on with Covid 19.
 This trend is expected to continue in 2021 from many industry experts.

 Big brands have realised that they should be less concerned with complex social media algorithm on the best times and frequency of posting and more concerned with whether or not their audience wanted to hear from them or not.
 Posting less may sometimes be the right thing to do for your business, especially if the general mood online is low.
 This year, it is worth having a sense of what the atmosphere is like online in your target market before tapping on the post button.

 How will you manage social media in 2021?

 Well there you have it.
 These five social media tips should help you stay on top of your social media game and one step ahead of your competitors.
 The important part now is to dip your toe in the water and test some of these new social media trends.
 They may not all be right for your business but you’ll never really now until you try.
 Testing ideas is the best thing about social media!

 I wonder what we will be debating about this time next year on what will hopefully be our face to face marketing meetings.

-Contact our Digital Marketing Manager Jonathan Flynn if you would like any further tips and training on social media for your business.
+Contact Annmarie Coonan if you would like any further tips and training on social media for your business.
 We would be happy to meet over Zoom and help you get the very most from you digital marketing efforts.